petejkim/fiat-token-gas-relay/README.md

 This project does not include the following features that would be essential for production use.

-- Authorization types - only transfer authorization is implemented
+- Authorization types: Only transfer authorization is implemented
-- Gas price estimation - this project uses a hard-coded gas price
+- Gas price estimation: This project uses a hard-coded gas price.
+Use ETHGasStation API or `eth_gasPrice` instead.
-- Transaction replacement with higher gas price - this project does not submit a replacement transaction with higher gas price when a transaction sits unconfirmed for too long
+- Transaction replacement: this project does not submit a replacement transaction with higher gas price when a transaction sits unconfirmed for too long
-- Multiple submitter accounts - this project submits transactions from a single account
+- Multiple submitter accounts: this project submits transactions from a single account
+- Charging fees in FiatToken: Either use an intermediate contract or `transferMultipleWithAuthorizations` in `FiatTokenUtil` contract.
 - Authorization Cancellation
-- Charging fees in FiatToken

 ---